^M

 (setq message-log-max nil)

-in your `.emacs'.
 To get rid of the *Message* buffer itself, put

 (kill-buffer *Message*)